Corporate-Owned Life Insurance in Alberta

 What happens if I sell or wind up my corporation?

-Several options exist.
+Several options.
 The policy can sometimes be transferred to another corporation, transferred to you personally (with potential tax implications), surrendered (with potential tax on accumulated growth), or maintained by the existing corporation if it's not fully wound up.
-The right path depends on the situation and timing.
-This is one reason corporate-owned strategies need ongoing review — circumstances change and the right structure changes with them.
+Right path depends on the situation and timing.
+One reason corporate-owned strategies need ongoing review — circumstances change and the right structure changes with them.

 Are there any tax risks I should know about?

 A few worth noting.
-(1) Recent rule changes affect the inclusion rate calculation for the CDA — strategies designed under older rules may need to be reviewed.
-(2) The shareholder benefit rules in the Income Tax Act can apply if the policy is structured with the corporation as owner but a personal benefit accruing to the shareholder — this needs to be set up correctly to avoid unintended tax consequences.
+(1) Recent rule changes affect the inclusion rate calculation for the CDA, so strategies designed under older rules may need to be reviewed.
+(2) The shareholder benefit rules in the Income Tax Act can apply if the policy is structured with the corporation as owner but a personal benefit accruing to the shareholder.
+This needs to be set up correctly to avoid unintended tax consequences.
 (3) Premium payments are not tax-deductible to the corporation.
 (4) If the corporation borrows against the policy, the loan interest may or may not be deductible depending on the use of funds.
-We coordinate with your accountant on all of this — getting the structure right matters.
+We coordinate with your accountant on all of this.
+Getting the structure right matters.

 How is this different from just investing in my corporation?

-Body: Investments held in your corporation grow on a taxed basis (passive investment income is taxed at high corporate rates) and face additional tax when withdrawn personally.
-Permanent life insurance grows on a tax-deferred basis inside the corporation, the death benefit is received tax-free, and most of the death benefit can be paid out to heirs tax-free through the CDA.
-For long-horizon wealth that's intended to eventually pass to family, the after-tax outcome from corporate-owned insurance often substantially exceeds the after-tax outcome from corporate-held investments.
-We model the actual numbers for your specific situation rather than relying on rules of thumb.
+Investments held in your corporation grow on a taxed basis (passive investment income is taxed at high corporate rates) and face additional tax when withdrawn personally.
+Permanent life insurance grows tax-deferred inside the corporation, the death benefit comes in tax-free, and most of the death benefit can be paid out to heirs tax-free through the CDA.
+For long-horizon wealth intended to eventually pass to family, the after-tax outcome from corporate-owned insurance often substantially exceeds the after-tax outcome from corporate-held investments.
+We model the actual numbers for your situation rather than rely on rules of thumb.

 Do I need to be working with a CFP® for this?

-Not strictly required, but strongly recommended.
-Corporate-owned life insurance touches on tax planning, estate planning, retirement strategy, and business continuity — all at the same time.
-Having a Certified Financial Planner® coordinate the strategy with your accountant and lawyer leads to better outcomes than treating it as a standalone insurance transaction.
+While not legally required, having a financial advisor with planning credentials makes a meaningful difference.
+Corporate-owned life insurance touches tax planning, estate planning, retirement strategy, and business continuity at the same time.
+Having a Certified Financial Planner® coordinate the strategy with your accountant and lawyer produces better outcomes than treating it as a standalone insurance transaction.

 Let's Talk About Your Corporation's Strategy

-If you're incorporated and have never had a proper conversation about corporate-owned life insurance — or if you put a policy in place years ago and haven't reviewed it — let's talk.
-We'll look at your situation, model the after-tax outcomes against alternatives, and tell you honestly whether this strategy fits your situation.
-No pitch, no obligation.
+If you're incorporated and have never had a proper conversation about corporate-owned life insurance — or you put a policy in place years ago and haven't reviewed it — reach out.
+We'll look at your situation, model the after-tax outcomes against alternatives, and tell you honestly whether this strategy fits.